codefresh-io/docs.codefresh.io/_docs/dashboards/images.md

 | **5**                | The OS and architecture in which the image was created.
 The date and time of the most recent update is in the local time zone|
 | **6**                | Additional information on the image.
 To view the Summary, select **more details**.|

-##  Image summary view
+##  Image Summary
-The Summary view shows metadata for the image.
+The Summary view summarizes the metadata for the image.
-Selecting **more details** for an image tag.

 {% include
    image.html